Faith No More: Covers and tributes

+In 2002, another tribute album, titled Tribute of the Year: A Tribute to Faith No More (a reference to Faith No More's Album of the Year), was released compiled by Legion Records and released by Underground Inc. It features 30 Faith No More songs covered by mostly underground and independent hardcore punk, industrial, and alternative metal acts, including Hate Dept., Tub Ring, Bile, and Yellow No. 5.

+In 2023, The Lucid along with Violent J (Insane Clown Posse) released a re-imagining of "Epic" titled "Sweet Toof"; keeping the music unchanged but re-writing all lyrics and vocal melodies except for a callback to the original chorus during the outro.

+Feud with the Red Hot Chili Peppers

 After the release of The Real Thing, a feud developed between Faith No More and fellow funk-influenced Californian group Red Hot Chili Peppers, whom they had previously played with on The Uplift Mofo Party Tour, while Chuck Mosley was still Faith No More's lead singer.
-Over the years, the feud has largely been fueled by the media, including TV personalities such as Greg Gutfeld.
+Patton and Chili Peppers' frontman Anthony Kiedis have been involved in a near 35-year old feud stemming from his accusations of Patton imitating his mannerisms and image for Faith No More's 1989 music video "Epic".
+Much of the animosity of Patton's feud with Kiedis involved his other band Mr Bungle, with very few recent comments attacking Faith No More.
+Over the years, media attention often exaggerated tensions between the two bands, including TV personalities such as Greg Gutfeld.
 Despite this, various members of Faith No More and Red Hot Chili Peppers appear to have remained on good terms since the initial controversy.
-Regarding the perceived conflict, Red Hot Chili Peppers bassist Flea stated in a mid-90s interview, "There was never any fight between us, that was a bunch of bullshit created by the media.
+Regarding the perceived conflict, Red Hot Chili Peppers bassist Flea stated in a 1996 interview, "There was never any fight between us, that was a bunch of bullshit created by the media.
 I mean I think they're a good band.
-Maybe there was some things said between Anthony and the singer [Patton], but it all means nothing to me.
-Those guys in the band are nice people and there's no fight."
+Maybe there was some things said between Anthony and the singer [Patton], but it all means nothing to me. [...]
+Those guys in the band are nice people and there's no fight, let's not fight."
 At a 2014 show in Brooklyn, Red Hot Chili Peppers also notably covered a portion of the Chuck Mosley-era song "We Care a Lot".